4019charan/ECS-Project/README.md

 - `docker-compose.yml`: Defines the multi-container setup for local testing.
 - `ecs-task-definition.json`: The task definition file for AWS ECS deployment.

+so if you run locally you could see the webpage at localhost:3000 To add the data you should visit localhost:3000/add (Please refer to server.js for all other api's)

 ## Deployment Steps

 1. Push the Node.js application Docker image to ECR.